-Option 2 Classroom Presentation.
+Option 2: Classroom Presentation.

-Research an approved topic pertinent to class discussion and present your findings to the class in a 15 minute PowerPoint presentation.
-You may earn up to 5 points for each presentation to the class (10 pts max.) that is in addition to the required presentation.
+- a.
+Research an approved topic pertinent to class discussion and present your findings to the class in a 15-minute PowerPoint presentation.
+You may earn up to 5 pts for each presentation to the class (10 pts max.) that is in addition to the required presentation.
 Submit a PDF of the PowerPoint presentation plus a list of sources for grading.
-You will need to consult with me about the topic and date of presentation.
+You will need to consult with me about the topic and date of presentation. - b.
+This may also take the form of a 15-minute "Highlighted County" PowerPoint presentation where you feature one of your three assigned counties.
+I have a PP format template for you to use.

-Option 3 Take-home Exercise.
+Option 3: Take-home Exercise.